 ‘S Durga’ makers to crowdsource screenings in Kerala

-Bengaluru: Four months after losing their fight against government censors and fed up with the alleged stalling tactics of cinemas in their home state, the makers of the Malayalam film Sexy Durga —now prudently renamed S Durga—have hit upon a novel way to exhibit the film: crowdsourced screenings.
+Bengaluru: Four months after losing their fight against government censors and fed up with the alleged stalling tactics of state-run cinemas in their home state, the makers of the Malayalam film Sexy Durga —now prudently renamed S Durga—have hit upon a novel way to exhibit the film: crowdsourced screenings.

 Director Sanal Kumar Sasidharan said cinemas in Kerala are simply stalling his controversial movie, so he is turning the tables on the exhibitors and distributors on who gets to decide where a movie will be shown.
 Movie lovers will collect across the state known for its world beating art house films on 23 March and, if all goes to plan, fill up cinemas and sit back for a show.